know-cujojs/know/src/documents/tutorials/promises/higher-order-promises-with-when.html.md

 Be careful with the value of the promise returned from `when.any()`.
 As other promises in the array become resolved, the resulting value from subsequent `any` invocations may change for the same input array.  `when.any()` is a race; the first resolved promise in the array wins, and a non-promise value is considered resolved.

-It's likely that when.js already has promise-aware support for any generic higher-order function you can imagine.
-From time-based delays to task sequencing and periodic polling, `when.js` has it.
-If by chance `when.js` doesn't already support a higher-order function you need, ask and we'll consider adding support.